Motorcycle COEs set to continue to reach record highs

 Republic Motors owner Jimmy Xie is not optimistic.
 “In my opinion, I don’t think (motorcycle COEs) will fall any time soon.
 But I do believe a time will come when the COE prices will reach a peak, to the point where it’ll be out of reach to people who need it most.
 When that happens, those who need to have their COE renewed for their current bikes, will be unable to pay for it.

 Motorcycle dealers Channel NewsAsia spoke to say that they would not be surprised if COEs for motorbikes hit the S$10,000 mark.
-The Singapore Motor Cycle Association's Norman Lee hopes that this does not become a reality as dealers may need to offer discounts to keep bikes affordable.
+The Singapore Motor Cycle Trade Association's Norman Lee hopes that this does not become a reality as dealers may need to offer discounts to keep motorcycles affordable.

 “For some dealers, to prevent potential customers from walking away and therefore having additional inventories of unused COEs, some companies are offering rebates to help sell their bikes.